FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R21

-Here are some self assessment questions for you to solve
+Here are some self assessment questions for you to solve.

 ..
 L22